piyusshX/.g00-to-.png-and-.png-to-.g00-conversion-guide/README.md

 2. Place all the `.png` files in the same folder.
 3. Download **vaconv-cpp.exe** from the GitHub releases section.
-4. Extract the zip file, you'll `vaconv-cpp.exe` and `bulkConvert.bat` copy and paste them in the same folder as your `.png` files.
+4. Extract the zip file, you'll see `vaconv-cpp.exe` and `bulkConvert.bat`.
+Copy and paste them into the same folder where your `.png` files are located.
-5. Double-click bulkConvert.bat.
+5. Double-click `bulkConvert.bat` file.
 6. Your .png files will now be converted back into .g00 format.

 ---